Explore

 • Your users are comfortable with email-based workflows

-• You're building a tool where sessions are longer and re-authentication is infrequent
+• Sessions are longer and re-authentication is infrequent

 Watch out for: